Build a Multi-Language Dynamic Website with Laravel Localization

 LanguageController Methods

-The LanguageController is used to add and update language names.
+The LanguageController is used to add and update languages in the database.
 There will be standard methods that will be used here - create(), store(), edit() and update().
 I am not going to explain these methods in detail.
-The only change we have to make here is whenever we want to show any message, we have to use translate files.
-Our translation file is lang/en/site.php, so, we will update this as per the requirements.
+The only change we have to make here is whenever we want to show any message, we have to use language files.
+Our language file is lang/en/site.php and lang/en/form.php, so, we will update this as per the requirements.
 See the below methods:

 app/Http/Controllers/LanguageController.php